A Love of Two Halves

 Close of Play

+PJ Whiteley’s first novel Close of Play centres on the fledgling romance between lone batsman Brian ‘Colin’ Clarke, and the enigmatic former nun Elizabeth as they struggle to find love in their 40s, amid personal crises of faith and sense of purpose in a rapidly changing world.
 It was shortlisted for the People’s Book Prize Summer Showcase in 2015.
 The Church Times described the book as ‘…well written, but most of all well observed’.
 John ‘Boycie’ Challis, the Only Fools & Horses star, said: ‘Close of Play is a wonderful English drama, combining moments that are touching with others that are laugh-out-loud funny.’
 At the launch event, the TV and stage stars Robert Daws and Amy Robbins read a chapter from the book.
 Click here to see the reading.
-For Philip’s talk at the event, click on this link.
-Readers’ feedback to Close of Play has been enthusiastic, with over 20 Amazon reviews, 4 and 5 star.
-To buy, go to: http://tiny.cc/7jkujy
+To buy, click on this link.

 Marching on Together

-The book was the feature of a full-page article in the Yorkshire Evening Post, while Book blogger Sue Gale wrote: ‘Sometimes in our lives we read a book that resonates with our soul.
+PJ Whiteley’s second novel, Marching on Together, has received critical acclaim since publication in February 2017.
+The legendary novelist Louis de Bernières, author of Captain Corelli’s Mandolin, declared: ‘I very much enjoyed Marching on Together and was happily carried along by the wonderfully realised characters.’
+The book was the feature of a full-page article in the Yorkshire Evening Post, while book blogger Sue Gale wrote: ‘Sometimes in our lives we read a book that resonates with our soul.
 This book is it.
 A group of friends meet up and travel together to France; each is portrayed with all their strengths and weaknesses on display, yet still we are rooting for each and everyone of them … I do hope the author continues their tales.’
 To buy, click on this link